We do! In this Q&A, we’ll look at seven key topics around help for women addicted to sex:

 Honesty is the foundation to recovery for any addict, and it’s no different for the sexual addict.
 Healing does not occur if secrets are kept.
 Recovery will require a willingness and commitment to go the distance. ~ “Recovery and Treatment for Sexual Addiction”

-Women who are serious about the recovery process will welcome input and guidance from their counselor or therapist about further steps and tools like these:
+Women who are serious about the recovery process will welcome input and guidance from their counselor or therapist.

 - Join a Christ-centered recovery group led by well-trained individuals who can give you understanding, encouragement, and accountability.
 Groups like those offered by Pure Desire Ministries can play a vital role in your recovery.